fridaysystems/inventory-presser/readme.txt

 and at this time there is no VIN decoder or support for vehicle options.

 == Changelog ==

+= 1.5.0 =
+* Stop pruning the pending attachments folder during every import via the import_end hook.
+* Stop copying attachment payloads during imports unless the file date is newer than the payload that was previously imported.
+* Stop uniting orphan attachments with their parents during every import via the import_end hook.
+Use a new hook to find parent post IDs as the attachments are processed.
+* A new method set_thumbnails() hooks on import_end to set thumbnails for vehicles with attachments.

 = 1.4.2 =
 * Obsoleted the postmeta key _inventory_presser_file_name_base now that we live in a world where our photo file name bases are VINs